pygame-community/pygame-ce/docs/reST/ref/font.rst

       | :sl:`set the point_size of the font`
       | :sg:`set_point_size(val) -> int`

-      Sets the point_size of the font.
+      Sets the point_size of the font, which is the value that was used to initalize this font.

       .. versionadded:: 2.3

       .. ## Font.set_point_size ##